-Continuing with translations of the Key Concepts in Intercultural Dialogue, today I am posting the translation of Intercultural Dialogue, which I wrote to start the series 2 years ago, now translated into Arabic by Fahd Alalwi, of the Prince Sattam Bin Abdulaziz University, in Saudi Arabia.
+Continuing with translations of the Key Concepts in Intercultural Dialogue, today I am posting the translation of KC1: Intercultural Dialogue, which I wrote in English to start the series 2 years ago, now translated into Arabic by Fahd Alalwi, of the Prince Sattam Bin Abdulaziz University, in Saudi Arabia.
 Click on the thumbnail of the translation to read it.
 Lists of Key Concepts organized chronologically by publication date and number, alphabetically by concept, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.

 Leeds-Hurwitz, W. (2016).
 Intercultural dialogue [Arabic].
 Key Concepts in Intercultural Dialogue, 1.
 (F. Alalwi, Trans.).
 Available from:

 If you are interested in translating one of the Key Concepts, please contact me for approval first because dozens are currently in process.
 As always, if there is a concept you think should be written up as one of the Key Concepts, whether in English or any other language, propose it.
 If you are new to CID, please provide a brief resume.
 This opportunity is open to masters students and above, on the assumption that some familiarity with academic conventions generally, and discussion of intercultural dialogue specifically, are useful.

 Wendy Leeds-Hurwitz, Director

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.